 Employee accommodation is property a person provides to their employees or other workers for accommodation in connection with their employment or service.
 It also includes property provided by a company in the same wholly-owned group as the person to the person’s employees or other workers.
 However, it does not include accommodation provided to employees or other workers who are associated with the person, unless it is necessary for the person to provide the accommodation because of the nature or remoteness of their business.

 - a boarding establishment used for the accommodation of students enrolled at a registered school or premises described in section 5B of the Residential Tenancies Act 1986, and

 - premises described in section 5B of the Residential Tenancies Act 1986 even if they are used mainly, and not exclusively, for the accommodation of students.

 This does not include a landlord who leases their residential rental property to students privately.

 Emergency, transitional and social housing

 This also covers connected or related services provided in the same building or in a different building on the same land.
-The whole property needs to be leased to the housing provider in order to qualify (for example, 1 bedroom in a 5-bedroom house would not qualify for this exemption).
+The whole property needs to be leased to the housing provider to qualify, (for example, 1 bedroom in a 5-bedroom house would not qualify for this exemption).

 The Community Housing Regulatory Authority maintains a register of community housing providers registered under the Public and Community Housing Management Act 1992:

-If your property is used by a local authority or a council-controlled organisation (CCO) for the sole purpose of providing housing to people assessed by a local authority as being eligible for housing at less than market rent, it is not subject to the interest limitation rules.
+Property is not subject to the interest limitation rules if it is used by a local authority or a council-controlled organisation (CCO) for the sole purpose of providing housing to people assessed by a local authority as being eligible for housing at less than market rent.

 This still applies if connected or wraparound services are provided on site either in the same building or in a different building on the same land (for example, rehabilitation).
 The whole property needs to be leased to the local authority or CCO in order to qualify (for example, 1-bedroom in a 5-bedroom house would not qualify for this exemption).